 Why don’t people respond to mental illness with love, prayers, and casseroles?

 I hear this from many both within the church and beyond.
 Mental illness can be a life-threatening illness, given the number of deaths by suicide.
-It is, however, viewed by many as an annoying condition that could be overcome with self-willed faith, maybe a few extra push-ups, and good old fashioned elbow grease.
+It is, however, viewed by many as an annoying condition that could be overcome with self-willed faith, maybe a some positive affirmations, and mindful meditation.
 I have heard people comment that they grow weary of caring for family members and friends with chronic mental illness.
 It never goes away.

 It doesn’t have to be this way.
 When I was first diagnosed, I was serving as a pastor of a small congregation in Northeast PA.
 I spent over six weeks in the hospital, while my wife cared for our children at home, ages 3 & 1.
 The church rallied to provide child care, meals, rides.
 It was wonderful.
 I was given leave for recovery time and welcomed back when I was ready.
 Churches can be havens of refuge, but too often we are not.